curl/everything-curl/opensource-copyright.md

 ## Legal

 The curl project obeys to national laws in which it works.
-It being a highly international project visible, downloadble and usable in effectively every single country on earth may of course imply that some local laws can be circumvented when using curl.
+It being a highly international project visible, downloadable and usable in effectively every single country on earth may of course imply that some local laws can be circumvented when using curl.
 That's just the nature of it and if uncertain, you should check your own local situation.